janpolowinski/dswarm-temporary-docu/Code-Repository-Handling.md

 3. Clean up ([rebase](https://www.atlassian.com/git/tutorial/rewriting-git-history)) your feature branch if you did work-in-progress commits

-4. Merge your feature branch back to the builds/unstable branch of your repository fork.
+4. Merge your feature branch back to the *builds/unstable* branch of your repository fork.
-To avoid unnecessary complex merge conflicts, checkout builds/unstable and pull upstream changes before your merge, .e.g
+To avoid unnecessary complex merge conflicts, checkout *builds/unstable* and pull upstream changes before your merge, .e.g

         git checkout builds/unstable
         git pull origin builds/unstable # or whatever your upstream remote is called, .e.g. slub git merge sprint-10/dd-329

-5. Create a [[pull request|https://help.github.com/articles/using-pull-requests]] from the builds/unstable branch of your repository fork to the builds/unstable branch of the main repository (where your fork was created from)
+5. Create a [[pull request|https://help.github.com/articles/using-pull-requests]] from the *builds/unstable* branch of your repository fork to the *builds/unstable* branch of the main repository (where your fork was created from)
- * note: assign thereby another project member for review.
-The the gitlab system will automatically inform the assignee via e-mail.
+ * TODO: update this documentation to github workflow (was gitlab)
  * note: within minutes, a jenkins build is automatically triggered.
 Jenkins adds the start of the build as a comment to the merge request and adds another comment with build results.
-   - In case the build was successful and tests are passed, the assignee can start reviewing the merge request.
+    + In case the build was successful and tests are passed, the assignee can start reviewing the merge request.
-   - In case the build or tests failed, it is up to the developer that created the request to solve the problems.
+    + In case the build or tests failed, it is up to the developer that created the request to solve the problems.
 A new commit will trigger jenkins to build again.
  * important: if you commit new changesets to the builds/unstable branch in your repository fork in between, then these changes will automatically be included in the changeset of the merge request as well - so be careful with committing changes to the builds/unstable branch of your repository fork until the merge request was approved (or closed) by the assignee of the merge request.
 Rather see, that you only push to your builds/unstable when there are no pending merge requests

 6. The pull request will be processed by the project maintainers.